 Our educational curriculum is delivered in a variety of modalities, including daily lectures, bedside attending rounds, chairman rounds and critical care rounds.
-Lectures are presented via a virtual platform to all our residents and rotating students.
+Lectures are presented via in-person as well as a virtual platform to all our residents and rotating students.

 Academic Half Day Conference